scholarslab/CodeLab/chapter02/lesson.md

 ![https://en.wikipedia.org/wiki/Apollo_Guidance_Computer#/media/File:Agc_view.jpg](../assets/Agc.jpg)

 A decade later, this was roughly how much the first popular personal computers (the Apple II, the Radio Shack TRS-80) had.
-The main Apple M1 chip in my laptop, a model from a few years ago, has 16 billion transistors and a whole lot more when you consider the rest of the machine: the chips to control all the subsidiary functions of the laptop, and the chips to contain the memory and storage.
+The main Apple M4 chip in my laptop, a model from a few years ago, has 28 billion transistors.
+The total number is even higher when you consider the rest of the machine: the chips to control all the subsidiary functions of the laptop and to contain the memory and storage.

 Remember that a transistor is a valve with two settings: on and off, which we can also represent as True and False and as ones and zeros.
 So it has two states, kinda-sorta like Morse code.
 As a consequence of transistors being the most fundamental building block of computing, the fundamental "cognitive" abstraction of our computers, how they process and store information, is binary.
 A bit of trivia: the On/Off power switch symbol (you know, this thing: ⏻) is an ISO standard symbol comprising a one and a zero.